 Leaving Mayfair behind and getting closer to Soho, I feel this excitement every traveller has for a new place; it’s a bit controversial though for me since I have been living here for 6 years!
-Well, before booking this chocolate tour I was pretty confident I had visited every corner of Soho for the past 6 years but… I am doubting it more and more now!
+Well, before booking this chocolate tour I was pretty confident I had visited every corner of Soho but… I am doubting it more and more now!
 It turns out that yes I had never paid attention to this corner chocolatier, named after its founder Paul A. Young!
 This is a relatively new brand that has some of the most colourful and unique flavoured truffles I have ever seen!
-I never could have imagined that some of the controversial ingredients are matching so well!
+I could have never imagined that some of the controversial ingredients are matching so well!
 Mouth-watering!

 As this is our last stop, I am spending my time watching the customers coming consistently in and out (and it is a Monday!) while being surprised by the variety of the fondants and the truffles.
 This place even sells Aztec hot chocolate on the go, I will definitely return to try this out as now I am pretty much full of chocolates and I can’t taste any other cocoa related product!
-Jennifer shares her last tips on how to recognize a good quality chocolate and she mentions again the crucial stages of cocoa process along with new information, oh gosh, she is both a chocolate legend and a cocoa library!
+Jennifer shares her last tips on how to recognize good quality chocolate and she mentions again the crucial stages of the cocoa process along with new information; oh gosh, she is both a chocolate legend and a cocoa library!

 PS.
 As always all of the opinions and photos are my own!